rweigel/cdawmeta/README.md

 1. HAPI metadata, which is available in [hapi/info](http://mag.gmu.edu/git-data/cdawmeta/data/hapi/info)

-2. Proof-of-concept SPASE records that do not have most of the major issues described in [SPASE][notes](https://github.com/rweigel/hxform/blob/main/Notes.md)) section below.
+2. Proof-of-concept SPASE records that do not have most of the major issues described in [Notes](https://github.com/rweigel/hxform/blob/main/Notes.md).
 (These SPASE records are available in JSON in [spase_auto/info](http://mag.gmu.edu/git-data/cdawmeta/data/spase_auto/info).)

 In addition, we have developed several tools for inspection and debugging.
 SQL databases are available with a search interface for